 India is currently the worlds second-largest telecommunications market with a subscriber base of 1.05 billion and has registered strong growth in the past decade and half.
-The Indian mobile economy is growing rapidly and will contribute substantially to Indias gross domestic product (GDP), according to report prepared by GSM Association (GSMA) in collaboration with the Boston Consulting Group (BCG).
+The Indian mobile economy is growing rapidly and will contribute substantially to Indias Gross Domestic Product (GDP), according to report prepared by GSM Association (GSMA) in collaboration with the Boston Consulting Group (BCG).
 The country is the fourth largest app economy in the world.

 Growth of Subscriber base